 This month we look briefly at what the RTA says about why tenants can be evicted, including the most common reasons and some things tenants can keep in mind if they don’t want to move.

 There are many controversial parts to the federal Combating Terrorism Act that came into effect earlier this year.
 One of these is the power to detain someone to prevent a terrorist activity.

-This month’s On the Radar looks at some of the key changes to the rules about making a refugee claim in Canada.
+This month’s On the Radar looks at some of the laws that apply when the police decide to stop people on the street and question them.

 Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.